-THE PROCESS OF IMPLEMENTING AND ANCHORING an accessibility policy is supported by various institutions and organisations.
+THE PROCESS OF IMPLEMENTING AND ANCHORING

+an accessibility policy is supported by various institutions and organisations.
 The following areas are involved in the process:

+Laws

+on the development of infrastructure, public transport, school infrastructure, school building programmes, building legislation;

+Standards

-- ► LAWS On the development of infrastructure, public transport, school infrastructure, school building programmes, construction; - STANDARDS Of direct relevance: norms such as ISO 21542 and national implementation processes ; of indirect relevance: a focus on the key principles and their implementation, with due consideration for traditional, cultural and fiscal frameworks (example of toilets) and topographic conditions (e.g. arranging for buildings to be constructed on a slope so as to facilitate access without additional ramps); - ► KNOWLEDGE AND ATTITUDES The assumption that the causes of the problems lie in the child's disability and the conviction that these cannot be changed constitutes the major barrier.
+on a direct level: norms such as ISO 21542 and processes of national implementation18; on an indirect level: with a focus on the key principles and their implementation under consideration of traditional, cultural and fiscal frameworks (example of toilets) as well as topographic conditions (e.g. arranging for buildings on a slope in such a way as to enable entrance without additional ramps);

+Knowledge and attitudes

+The assumption that the reasons for problems lie in the child's disability and the conviction that these cannot be changed constitutes the major barrier.
 It is therefore crucial to promote the knowledge that problems can be alleviated or eliminated by changing the environment, that there are measures available to ensure accessibility and that these measures as set by the universal design approach are indispensable, necessary or at least convenient for all users.
 This change of perspective regarding knowledge and attitudes concerns all areas of society, but in particular decision-makers at all levels.
+The process of implementing and anchoring an accessibility policy, especially when it comes to the area of "universal design in physical spaces", must emerge from the

+efforts of society as a

+whole.